-The Auditor was greeted and given a history and the layout of the facility by Warden Eileen Ramey and Deputy Warden (Site Coordinator) Stanley Keeley as well as other Executive Team members.
-After the initial meeting, a detailed tour was provided to the Auditor.
+The Auditor was greeted and given a history and the layout of the facility by Warden (Site Coordinator) David Vandegriff.
+After the initial meeting, a detailed tour was provided to the Auditor and the MDOC's Statewide PREA Coordinator Vevia Sturm.

-Site Coordinator Stanley Keeley lead the onsite tour.
-The tour began with the visitation and ended with the housing units.
-The Auditor viewed camera placements, showers/restrooms and observed crossgendered announcements being made to offenders.
-PREA reporting information was marked on bulletin boards in most living units.
-The Site Coordinator addressed the missing PREA signage immediately.
-At the end of this portion of the audit, all housing units had PREA signage posted on the bulletin boards.
-All living units' toilets and shower stalls all had appropriate coverings.
+Warden Vandergriff lead the onsite tour.
+The tour began with the housing units.
+The Auditor viewed camera placements, showers/restrooms and observed cross-gendered announcements being made to offenders.
+PREA reporting information was clearly marked on bulletin boards in each living unit.
+In all housing units' toilets and shower stalls all had appropriate coverings.
 The "Notice of PREA Audit" was also clearly visible throughout the tour.

 In addition to the living units, intake, medical area, outside recreation, inside recreation, dining areas, library, programs, and control posts were also toured.
-PREA reporting information in English and Spanish were throughout the facility.
+PREA reporting information in English and Spanish were found on every bulletin board and were clearly marked.

-Immediately after the tour, the Site Coordinator provided the Auditor with staff rosters from all three shifts and provided a list of specialized staff The Auditor then randomly selected from each shift, as well as established times to interview specialize staff.
+Immediately after the tour, the Site Coordinator provided the Auditor with staff rosters from all three shifts and provided a list of specialized staff.
+The Auditor then randomly selected from each shift, as well as established times to interview specialize staff.

 The Site Coordinator provided the auditor with housing unit rosters.
 In reviewing the housing rosters the auditor randomly selected two - four inmates from each unit for random inmate interviews and selected inmates for the targeted protocols.
-Based on the available inmate population, inmates were selected for the following targeted protocols: Physical Disability, Cognitive Disability, Gay & Bisexua, Transgender, Inmates who have Reported Sexual Abuse, Inmates who Reported Sexual Abuse During the Risk Screening and Random Inmates.
-A total of 42 inmates to be interviewed with one inmate refusing to participate.
-JCCC provided confidential locations in the training center for the auditing team to interview inmates.
+Based on the available inmate population, inmates were selected for the following targeted protocols: Inmates with Physical and Cognitive Disabilities, Inmates who are Limited English Proficient (LEP), Inmates who Identify as Gay, Bisexual and Transgender, Inmates who Reported Sexual Abuse During the Risk Screening and Inmates who Reported Sexual Abuse.
+A total of 30 inmates were selected to be interviewed.
+PCC provided confidential locations in the training center for the auditing team to interview inmates.

-JCCC provided appropriate accommodations for the Auditor to conduct inmate and staff interviews.
+PCC provided appropriate accommodations for the Auditor to conduct inmate and staff interviews.
 The auditor was given access to staff files, inmate files and any documentation that was requested.
 Facility staff was great to work with and were very accommodating.
 The Site Coordinator and Warden were readily available to answer any questions and assist in any way.
-Staff at JCCC was extremely helpful and polite throughout the entire process and escorted the Auditor throughout the facility.
+Staff at PCC was extremely helpful and polite throughout the entire process and escorted the Auditor throughout the facility.

-Auditors interviewed a total of 41 inmates that had various lengths of stay.
-In addition, the Auditor interviewed a total of 32 staff to include the Warden, Medical and Mental Health Staff, Human Resources staff, , Upper Level Supervisors, Intake Staff, Staff who Perform Risk Screening, Volunteers, Staff who Monitor Retaliation, members of the Debrief Team, Investigator, as well as Random Staff from all shifts.
+Auditors interviewed a total of 30 inmates that had various lengths of stay.
+In addition, the Auditor interviewed a total of 23 staff to include the Warden, Mental Health Staff, Human Resources staff, Upper Level Supervisors, Intake Staff, Staff who Perform Risk Screening, staff who Monitor Retaliation, members of the Debrief Team, Investigators, as well as random staff from all shifts.